Vasa Children's Home: Inception

-The Vasa Children's Home began in one room of the basement of Vasa Lutheran Church in what was then Vasa village, today the city of Welch, when Reverend Eric Norelius met four orphaned Swedish children during a visit to St. Paul, Minnesota in 1865.
-The home's first four orphans were recent immigrants whose parents, Mikola and Anna Erikson, had died of illness shortly upon arrival in the United States.
-Britta Nelson, a Christian school teacher from Stockholm, Wisconsin cared for the children from 1865 to 1869.
-The community was poor and so the operation was not well funded, so that the staff and children frequently went hungry.
-Residents observed morning and evening Lutheran devotions and attended the nearby Vasa Lutheran Church.
+The Vasa Children's Home began in one room of the basement of Vasa Lutheran Church in what was then Vasa village, today the city of Welch, when Reverend Eric Norelius elected to become the guardian of four orphaned Swedish children during a visit to St. Paul, Minnesota in 1856.
+These first residents were recent immigrants whose parents Mikola and Anna Erikson had died of illness shortly upon arrival in the United States.

+Britta Nelson, a Christian school teacher from Stockholm, Wisconsin who was known as "Aunt Brita" to her wards, cared for the children from 1865 to 1869.
+The community was poor and the operation was not well funded, so the staff and children frequently went hungry.
+Church members provided childcare, funds, and material goods.
+Residents observed morning and evening Lutheran devotions and attended services.

-Need for the care of orphans outgrew the church basement and Norelius soon purchased ten acres near the church for the home's expansion for $150.
-A hasty small building described by Norelius as "a simple hut, yet warm" and as a "shanty" by a later surveyor dedicated to the care of orphans was built, and the remaining land was used for farming.
+Need outgrew the church basement and Norelius purchased ten acres near the church for the home's expansion for $150.
+A hasty small building typical of pioneer architecture described by Norelius as "a simple hut, yet warm" and as a "shanty" by a later surveyor dedicated to the care of orphans was built.
+The remaining land was used for farming.
+This was the first orphanage constructed in Minnesota.
 Caroline Magny headed the home.
-The home was entirely rebuilt after a tornado demolished it in 1872 in which four children died, and again after a fire in 1899.
+The home was entirely rebuilt after a tornado demolished it 2 July 1879 in which four children died, and again after a fire caused by a resident child 16 January 1899.

 Despite tragedy, the orphanage and farm continued to find success.
+By 1876 Vasa Children's Home was known as "a conference institution" and a source of pride for the village of Vasa and the regional Swedish Lutheran churches incorporated as the Minnesota Conference.
 A 1,400 ft barn and concrete grain silo were erected in 1900 as well as several agricultural sheds in the years up until 1920.
 Far from its humble beginnings, the newest building had 1,700 square feet available, with 10 bedrooms, and several bathrooms.

+Education

-Vasa Children's Home was also as a school that taught its residents and nearby families in English and Swedish.
+Vasa Children's Home was also a school that taught its residents and nearby families in English and Swedish.
+Norelius taught four months of summer school starting in 1856.
 Augusta Carlson is listed as a teacher at Vasa Children's home in 1909.
 She was born in Minnesota to Swedish immigrants and died in Vasa June 11, 1913.
 Her parents and five siblings attended the church as members.
 In 1910 Hortense Bodelson served as principal and the 5th through 8th grade teacher.
 Grades 1 through 8 were offered in general and Lutheran education, with two months of bible school in the summer.

-Eventually the school outgrew the orphanage, which at times housed 80 children, and so a school building was constructed on-site.
-Resident children regularly attended the nearby Vasa Lutheran Church.
+Eventually the school outgrew the orphanage, which at times housed 80 children, so a school building was constructed onsite.
+Resident children regularly attended the nearby Vasa Lutheran Church as part of their education.

 When the home moved to Burnside, Minnesota in 1926 residents attended the local Burnside Consolidated School.